-Amanda Brown is an assistant research scientist at the University of Michigan School of Education.
-Her research focuses on developing innovative forms of professional development that help teachers see and intervene on their own instructional practices, as well as on understanding the rationality underlying secondary mathematics teachers’ decisions in the classroom—with particular focus on understanding how teachers reason about the practice of responding to students’ mathematical contributions.
+Amanda Brown is an assistant research scientist focused on mathematics education and co-director of the GRIP Lab.
+Her scholarship focuses on developing innovative forms of professional development that can help secondary mathematics teachers see and intervene on their own instructional practices, with particular focus on supporting teachers in reconsidering their practices of responding to students’ mathematical contributions.
+In her scholarship, Brown seeks to expand the knowledge-base for teaching by eliciting, examining, and codifying teachers’ practical wisdom.
 In her time at the University of Michigan, Dr. Brown co-developed a new form of professional development called StoryCircles that leverages the storyboard medium to engage teachers in collective professional experimentation by scripting, visualizing, and discussing various ways a lesson could unfold.

 Brown A.M., Stevens I., Herbst P., Huhn C. (2021).
 In: Hollebrands K., Anderson R., Oliver K. (eds) Online Learning in Mathematics Education.
 Research in Mathematics Education.
 Springer, Cham.

 Milewski, A., Erickson, A., & Herbst, P. (2021).
 Canadian Journal of Science, Mathematics and Technology Education 21(1), 123-144.